 Sr Libbey Byrne: A passionate lifePrint

-While Sr Libbey was talking about her role as parish leader at Myall Coast Catholic Parish (encompassing St Brigid’s, Bulahdelah; Our Lady of the Rosary, Karuah and St Stephen’s, Tea Gardens), it reflects the core of her expression as a Sister of Charity.
+While Sr Libbey was talking about her role as parish leader at Myall Coast Catholic Parish (encompassing St Brigid’s, Bulahdelah; Our Lady of the Rosary, Karuah and St Stephen’s, Tea Gardens), it reflected the core of her expression as a Sister of Charity.

-That thought was quickly followed by ‘no, no, no, not me, Lord.’
+That thought was quickly followed by ” ‘no, no, no, not me, Lord.’
 I was having too good a time.”
 But eventually she did understand her call, and entered.
 No one was more surprised than Sr Libbey when she got to her Silver Jubilee of profession.

-You might put her longevity in ministry to her passion – for the past 25 years she has worked on faith formation both within and outside the Congregation.
+You might put her longevity in ministry down to her passion – for the past 25 years she has worked on faith formation both within and outside the Congregation.

 “I used to be a raging extrovert; but I have become more of an introvert.
 I love the quiet and the solitude.
 As people age, they become more idiosyncratic and a little niggly so it’s good for me to have my own space, even if it can be a bit lonely at times.”

 It’s worth it, though.
 One of her parishioners told Aurora: “Sr Libbey is not only committed in ministering pastoral care in a kind and caring manner but also demonstrates a passion to provide opportunities which help encourage continued faith development.
 No doubt working within three parish communities can be at times a heavy workload but Sr Libbey does this with dedication.”